phpgears/cqrs/README.md

 Commands and Queries are handed over to `Gears\CQRS\CommandHandler` and `Gears\CQRS\QueryHandler` respectively on their corresponding buses

-`AbstractCommandHandler` and `AbstractQueryHandler` are provided, this abstract classes verifies the type of the command/query so you can focus only on implementing the handling logic
+`AbstractCommandHandler` and `AbstractQueryHandler` are provided in this package, this abstract classes verifies the type of the command/query so you can focus only on implementing the handling logic

 ```php
 class CreateUserCommandHandler extends AbstractCommandHandler